 At this point, we recommend you bring your phone into The Lab so our repair experts can safely examine your phone.
 We have specialized tools designed to safely disassemble your phone without damaging it and can let you know if it can be repaired, rather than need to be completely replaced.

-Repairing A Wet Phone At Home Is Risky
+Repairing A Wet Phone At Home Is Dangerous

-The reason we recommend bringing a wet smartphone into The Lab is because there are serious risks when you try to repair a wet electronic device at home.
+The reason we recommend bringing a wet smartphone into The Lab is that there are serious risks when you try to repair a wet electronic device at home.

 Most people don’t have the appropriate tools for delicate electronic repair in their homes, and using the wrong tool can damage the delicate components of your phone.